 Cheryl began her career as the planning and environmental policy advisor at the South West Regional Assembly, where she was instrumental in setting up the REvision 2010 project to establish sub-regional renewable energy targets.

-Rachel leads Regen SW’s events and membership services as well as the organisations marketing.
+Rachel leads Regen SW’s membership services and events programme, as well as the organisations marketing and communications.

 Previously Rachel worked for the Tour of Britain’s marketing team and was part of an agency with clients such as Nokia and Vodaphone.

 Jodie is Regen SW’s events and membership coordinator, supporting the deliverance of all core activities including Regen SW’s programme of events and membership initiatives.

 Previously Jodie worked for NZ largest real estate company, Harcourts, reporting directly to the marketing manager and organised a charity event which raised over $10,000.